Small Groups: Never more than 10-16 travelers—guaranteed!

 Then we'll visit Geysir, the geyser from which all others take their name.
 Geysir is silent these days, but we'll witness the dramatic columns of water that shoot into the air from nearby Strokkur geyser.
 In this area of intense geothermal activity, puddles of water on the ground literally boil.

-We end our Golden Circle tour with a visit to the stunning Gullfoss waterfall, which features three tiers of rushing white water that flow into a hundred-foot-deep crevice.
+Our Golden Circle tour continues with a visit to the stunning Gullfoss waterfall, which features three tiers of rushing white water that flow into a hundred-foot-deep crevice.
+Then, we'll enjoy meeting locals as we visit a flower farm that relies on geothermal energy to grow lilies, roses and other species.

 We'll continue overland to Selfoss and check into our hotel.
 Selfoss is the largest town in South Iceland and the gateway to all that this area of rich farmland and natural wonders has to offer.
 Located on the banks of the Olfusa River, it is home to around 6,300 inhabitants.
 We'll have dinner at our hotel this evening.